Callander and Oban Railway: Train services

 Over the years the summer passenger timetable became augmented as the tourism potential of the route enhanced.
 Sleeping cars to and from London were introduced from 1895, six nights a week in summer and once a week in winter.
 Package holidays were offered from 1905, which included hotel accommodation in Oban or certain other towns served by C&OR.

-In 1903 the Lochearnhead, St Fillans and Comrie Railway completing a link between Crieff and the C&OR Lochearnhead station, and through trains were provided to and from Oban.
+In 1903 the Lochearnhead, St Fillans and Comrie Railway completed a link between Crieff and the C&OR Lochearnhead station, and through trains were provided to and from Oban.

 Goods traffic was handled by two trains each way daily in 1911, a fast and a slow service.

 After World War I motor charabanc excursions became increasingly popular; roads had improved enough for these to run independently of the trains, although for some years the journey time was much slower.
 However, in 1928 a motor bus service was operated between Glasgow and Oban, with journey times comparable with the railway.
 The C&OR continued to encourage excursion traffic, often at very low fares.

 On 10 June 1931 the first through passenger train was run via the West Highland line and the Crianlarich connection; it was a special excursion and made the journey in 83 minutes less than the fastest C&OR scheduled service.

-The summer timetable in 1947, prior to nationalisation shows four daily trains from Glasgow to Oban with three additional Saturday-only services.
+The summer timetable in 1947, prior to nationalisation, shows four daily trains from Glasgow to Oban with three additional Saturday-only services.
 The Ballachulish branch had three daily passenger services.